Take simple steps to eliminate the cause of polluted runoff and minimize the risk of costly clean-ups.

 Follow these best management practices:

-- Sweep shop floors, materials processing and storage areas, access roads, parking lots and sidewalks on a regular basis.
-Do not wash down with a hose.
+- Sweep shop floors, materials processing and storage areas, access roads, parking lots, and sidewalks on a regular basis.
+Do not use a hose to wash down these areas.

 - Properly contain and dispose of wash water, sweepings, and sediments.

 - Do not dump wash water or mop water outside or down storm drains.
 Pour into the mop sink or floor drains.